 As mobility decreases, incontinence can become an issue.
 The urge to urinate may come on suddenly, and the older person may not be able to get to the restroom quickly enough.
 This is also often an issue at nighttime, as it often takes longer to get out of bed to get to the restroom, and waking up in the middle of the night can also lead to some degree of confusion.

 For older adults with mobility issues, an in-home assessment from one of our in-home care experts can provide some helpful suggestions.

 Certain medications, like diuretics, increase the level of urine produced, causing an increased urge to urinate.
 If a senior loved one is taking a medication that increases urine production, it is essential to keep this in mind when the person leaves the home and is not close to a readily accessible bathroom.

 At Hired Hands Homecare, we understand how incontinence and other senior health issues can impact quality of life.
 Our highly trained Marin senior care team provides a wide range of home care services, including help with mobility and using the restroom, medication reminders, meal preparation, light housework, and bathing and dressing assistance, to help seniors live the best life possible.
-Contact us today at (866) 940-4343 to learn more about our professional home care services in Marin and the surrounding areas.
+Contact us today at (866) 940-4343 to learn more about our professional senior home care Walnut Creek and the surrounding areas trust.